Hormel Foods: 1950–2000

 Little Sizzlers sausages were introduced in 1961 and Cure 81 hams were introduced in 1963.
 Little Sizzler's sausage has been discontinued per 10/10/19 email from Hormel's Customer Service.

+In 1973, Hormel formed a joint venture with the Ayala-owned Pure Foods Corporation in the Philippines for processing meat and other food products in the country.

 Not-So-Sloppy-Joe Sloppy Joe sauce made its debut in 1985.
 In 1986, Hormel Foods acquired Jennie-O Foods and also began an exclusive licensing arrangement to produce Chi-Chi's brand products.
 The following year, Hormel Foods introduced the Top Shelf line of microwavable non-frozen products.
 The company added to their poultry offerings by purchasing Chicken by George, created by former Miss America Phyllis George, in 1988.
 That same year, Hormel Foods also introduced microwave bacon.
 In 1984, Hormel introduced the Frank 'n Stuff brand of stuffed hot dogs.

 In August 1985, Hormel workers went on strike at the Hormel headquarters in Austin, Minnesota.
 In the early 1980s, recession impacted several meatpacking companies, decreasing demand and increasing competition which led smaller and less-efficient companies to go out of business.
 In an effort to keep plants from closing, many instituted wage cuts.
 Wilson Food Company declared bankruptcy in 1983, allowing them to cut wages from $10.69 to $6.50 and significantly reduce benefits.
 Hormel Foods had avoided such drastic action, but by 1985, pressure to stay competitive remained.

 Workers had already labored under a wage freeze and dangerous working conditions, leading to many cases of repetitive strain injury.
 When management demanded a 23% wage cut from the workers they decided to begin the strike.
 It became one of the longest strikes of the 1980s.

 The local chapter of the United Food and Commercial Workers Union, Local P-9, led the strike, but was not supported by their parent union.
 A commemorative mural painted by Mike Alewitz and P-9 workers during the strike was destroyed by the UFCW months after the strike ended.
 The strike gained national attention and led to a widely publicized consumer boycott of Hormel products.
 The strike ended in June 1986, after lasting 10 months.